 grade point average - The GPA is the average of all a student's earned grades.
 Each letter grade is assigned a certain number of grade points.
 The number of points multiplied by the number of semester hours a course is worth gives the grade points earned for that course.
 The total number of grade points divided by the total number of semester hours gives the grade point average.
 For example, a grade of "A" is assigned 4 grade points, so if a student earns an "A" in a 3-hour English course, then he has earned 12 grade points.
 Then 12 points divided by 3 hours gives him a grade point average of 4.0.
 A student's cumulative and major GPA is displayed on his or her degree audit on Bear Web.
 A tool to help calculate GPA is available on the Baylor website.

 grade report - A grade report is an end-of-semester report showing the grades earned in each class.
 This report is available through Bear Web.
-A student may submit a written request to Academic Records if he or she wishes to receive a copy of the grade report.
+A student may submit a written request to the Office of the Registrar if he or she wishes to receive a copy of the grade report.

 grading scale - In the Summer of 2014 Baylor adopted a new grading scale which includes minus grade options (A-, B-, C-, and D-) for undergraduate courses.
 Since the late 1970s the grading scale has included grades of B+ and C+.
 The stated goals of this most recent change are to lead to consistent grades and grade point values between undergraduate, graduate, and seminary courses and to bring Baylor more in line with the grading scales of other universities as well as provide faculty with additional flexibility in the grades the record for students.
 The grade point average (gpa) is calculated by totaling the number of grade points earned and dividing by the number of credits applied toward the gpa.
 The current grading scale can be viewed in detail in the Catalog and on the Registrar's website.